 As of the time we updated this page (Jan 2021), most solar panel prices fall in the range of 60 cents to 70 cents per watt.
 Premium panels can climb above $1 per watt depending on their size, quality, and where they are manufactured.
 Our solar panel calculator uses standard size panels to estimate the cost of your system.

 Solar panel installation cost varies by provider.
 A turnkey solution will charge 100-200% the cost of equipment to perform the installation.

 If your 6.6 kW system costs $10k in equipment, they may charge you $20k for the installation, bringing the grand total for the project to $30,000.

 The other option is to buy direct from a distributor (like us) and either install it yourself or hire a local contractor to do it for you.
-If you choose the DIY route, we have instructional videos and a brilliant tech support team to walk you through the project.
+If you choose the self-install solar panels, we have instructional videos and a brilliant tech support team to walk you through the project.
 Some people spend less than $1000 installing their own system (labor costs included).

 Even if you hire a local contractor, they’ll charge you somewhere between 75 cents and $1.25 per watt.
 They’d install the system above for around $6000-$7000, which is less than half the amount you’d pay to a turnkey installer.

 That’s why you’re here!
 Our solar power calculator takes the information you provide about your energy usage patterns and returns our best guess about how much solar energy you might need to generate.

 We must stress that this is just an estimate.
 Several more factors will impact your efficiency, like shade, roof material, temperature, mount angle, and so on.